-The Open Directory Project (ODP) aka the DMOZ online directory will no longer be available from March 14, 2017.
+The Open Project (ODP) aka the DMOZ online directory will no longer be available from March 14, 2017.

 Why should anyone care about an online directory closing down?

 The news is that Google built its (Searchable) Directory (directory.google.com discontinued in 2011) upon the ODP listings structure.

 The Search history as we know it today (and the vast revenues from that for Google) started with the Directory service, where Google replicated the ODP category structure and on top of it layered its search technology, namely its PageRank algorithm.

 This PageRank algorithm will later classify the search listings on its search machine and used as the basis for other quality metrics.
 So, Google and DMOZ were intricately bound together from the start of Google’s existence.